Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 “You look like... well, I mean, you’re just a blob, really.
 How are you even alive?”

-The blob jiggled slightly, but Luce couldn’t tell if it had heard him or it was just being itself.
+The blob jiggled slightly, but Luce couldn’t tell if it had heard him or was just being itself.

 “I...
 I should give you a name.”